OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/standard_allowance.en.md

 The allowance must be considered when we compute conflicts as the graph is explored.

-The allowance must also follow the [MARECO](/pdf/MARECO.pdf) model: the extra time isn't added evenly over the whole path, it is computed in a way that requires knowing the whole path.
+The allowance should also follow the [MARECO](/pdf/MARECO.pdf) model: the extra time isn't added evenly over the whole path, it is computed in a way that requires knowing the whole path.
 This is done to optimize the energy used by the train.